On the propagation of gravitational waves in matter-filled Bianchi I universe: Polar perturbations: Equations and Solutions

-In all the three cases discussed here, we find that the radial part of the solutions remain undetermined.
-However, on inspection, it can be shown from the set of equations \eqref{26a}-\eqref{26f} that
+In all the cases discussed here, we find that the radial part of the solutions remain undetermined.
+However, on inspection, it can be shown from the set of perturbation equations that

 $ \mathcal{R}(r) $ is the radial part of the perturbations $ \chi (t,r) $ and $ \psi (t,r) $.
 This indicates that $ \mathcal{R}(r) $ will behave sinusoidally.
 Hence, one can express it in the form:

 Subsequently,